Molecular-scale electronics: Molecular gaps

-One way to produce electrodes with a molecular-sized gap between them is to break junctions, in which a thin electrode is stretched until it breaks.
+One way to produce electrodes with a molecular-sized gap between them is to mechanically break junctions, in which a thin electrode is stretched until it breaks, which is called a mechanically controlled break junction (MCBJ).
 Another is electromigration.
 Here a current is led through a thin wire until it melts and the atoms migrate to produce the gap.
 Further, the reach of conventional photolithography can be enhanced by chemically etching or depositing metal on the electrodes.

 Probably the easiest way to conduct measurements on several molecules is to use the tip of a scanning tunneling microscope (STM) to contact molecules adhered at the other end to a metal substrate.
 Experimental breakthroughs in this approach began with the pioneering work of the Tao group in 1996, who used an Electrochemical Scanning Tunneling Microscope (EC-STM) to observe electron transfer behavior in an iron porphyrin monolayer during redox processes for the first time.
 When an electrochemical gate voltage was applied, the monolayer thickness exhibited a characteristic bell-shaped change, later theoretically confirmed to result from resonant tunneling effects, providing theoretical support for single-molecule electrochemical control.
 The scanning tunneling microscopy break junction (STM-BJ) technique developed by the same group in 2003 successfully measured the conductance of a single 4,4'-bipyridine molecule: by precisely controlling the tip-substrate distance via piezoelectric ceramics, repeated formation and breaking of molecular junctions were achieved, transient conductance signals captured by a high-speed acquisition system were compiled into statistical histograms from thousands of measurements, ultimately yielding the molecular conductance.
 This technique is sensitive to changes in the molecular-electrode interface bonding configuration and, combined with gate voltage modulation, can resolve dynamic processes during redox state transitions.
 These characteristics make it a core technical method for studying single-molecule electronic devices and charge transport.